kenmoini/kenmoini.com/site/content/en/post/2024/02/adding-trusted-root-certificate-authority.md

 > The only kind of authority I recognize is a Certificate Authority

-I need to get the blogging muscle working out more - *honestly, I need to work out more in general*.
+I need to get the blogging muscle working out more - *honestly, I need to workout more in general*.

 This article is a bit of an easy low intensity workout: what happens when you have a custom CA chain and you'd like to not get those pesky "SSL Certificate Not Valid" errors with `curl` or Chrome then this article is for you!